This article explains methods for tuning Wowza Streaming Engine™ media server software for optimal performance on your hardware configuration.

 - Hardware acceleration is recommended but not required for transcoding.
 For information about the hardware acceleration resources Wowza Streaming Engine is using, see Verify how Transcoder is running in Wowza Streaming Engine.

-- Use the performance benchmark numbers for software (default) encoding, Intel Quick Sync accelerated encoding, and NVIDIA NVENC accelerated encoding in the Wowza Streaming Engine Transcoder performance benchmark article as a guideline for estimating your transcoding performance.
+- Use the performance benchmark numbers for software (default MainConcept) encoding, NVIDIA NVENC accelerated transcoding, and AMD Xilinx accelerated transcoding in the Wowza Streaming Engine Transcoder performance benchmark article as a guideline for estimating your transcoding performance.

 Note: Whether you have multiple encoding presets in one template or multiple templates, performance isn't affected given the same number of incoming live streams and the same number of encoded output renditions.